 During my extensive travels through Southeast Asia I became very sympathetic to the extreme poverty that existed there.
 Unfortunately, I saw many underprivileged communities that were at a severe disadvantage to the developed world.
 Indeed, effective community development in these types of impoverished communities will help to alleviate extreme poverty.
 Additionally, valuable resources will be used most effectively.
 As a result, I decided to provide funding for some basic community infrastructure.

 My Approach to Community Development

 Community development principles can be implemented in different forms.
-Therefore, the money I allocated here would be used to install eco-efficient cooking stoves.
+Therefore, the money I allocated in Honduras would be used to install eco-efficient cooking stoves.

-In Honduras, most rural villagers are forced to cook over open fires which is very hazardous for their health and for the environment.
-The cost to install a more efficient wood burning stove in each home is only about $30 USD.
+In Honduras, most rural villagers are forced to cook over open fires.
+As a result, this is very hazardous for their health and it is environmentally unsustainable.
+Additionally, the cost to install a more efficient wood burning stove in each home is only about $30 USD.

 After installation the amount of wood required to operate the stove is reduced by 70%.
 As a result, this will significantly lower carbon emissions and also relieve the strain on the forest because less trees are needed for fuel.

 Furthermore, the efficiency of the stove is also much higher which produces a multitude of additional benefits that fit the community development definition.